AdamVegh/Five_in_a_Row_3D/README.md

 # Five_in_a_Row_3D
 One of the most famous game in 3D
 Buttons:
-- enter/space: putting down your sign
+- enter: putting down your sign
 - left/right/up/down arrows: navigating your sign
 - w/a/s/d: navigating your camera